How Much Should I Pay Someone For SEO?

 SOCIAL MEDIA: QUICK TIPS

-Ah yes, content marketing.
+Google LOVES fresh, relevant content.
+It’s the #1 factor in SEO success right now.
+And with AI-driven search taking over, content quality matters more than ever.
 The biggest thing that Google has emphasized, with their regular pleas to add quality, fresh, relevant content to your site.
 And shame on me for putting this topic way down here, especially given that success with AI-based searches depends greatly on site content!

 Too often, websites are treated like brochures.
 Design the brochure, print it, start handing them out and don’t think about it again until the information gets outdated.
 Friends, if you take nothing away from this article, hear this: add and update content on your site EVERY month.
 You’ll see your domain authority rise, your organic rankings increase, and user engagement skyrocket.
 Google has been very vocal about this, but it still takes a backseat to other tactics.
 Why?
 Well, quality content is time-consuming to create, and it can be extremely difficult to come up with 4-6 new blog posts per month about limo services or kitchen renovations.